Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_performance/geo_performance.md

 Duration: 20

 In this lab, you'll step into the role of an analyst working with a dataset containing New York taxi trips.
 Your task is to identify all trips that occurred within a specific location.
-And will see how you can improve the execution time of lookup queries even on extra small warehouse when you enable Search Optimization (SO) for the geography column.
+You will see how you can improve the execution time of lookup queries even on extra small warehouse when you enable Search Optimization (SO) for the geography column.

 For this, we will use a publicly available dataset: [New York Taxi Trip Record Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
-To give you a sense of data, below is a visualization that shows the density of taxi pickups in the New York Area.
+To give you a sense of data, below is a visualization that shows the density of taxi pickups.

 <img src ='assets/geo_performance_9.png' width=700>